raul8a07/MicrosoftTeams/Teams/teams-analytics-and-reports/view-analytics.md

 Users can filter any of these views to see data for a specified time period.

+> [!NOTE]
+> The analytics tab in Teams is not yet available or supported for users in DoD tenants.

 ## View cross-team analytics

 1. In Teams, at the bottom of the teams list, next to **Join or create a team**, click **Manage teams**.